Gaojie0621/calculus/readme.md

 # A beginner's guide to Calculus
 ## referencing the book: *CALCULUS Early Transcendentals Eighth Edition* ，by James steward.

 This repository is a structured collection of study notes and visual aids for learning integral calculus.
-It is designed to complement the textbook CALCULUS: Early Transcendentals by James Stewart, providing a clear pathway through the fundamental concepts of calculus with supporting visualizations and examples.
+It is designed to summarize the textbook CALCULUS: Early Transcendentals by James Stewart, providing a clear pathway through the fundamental concepts of calculus with supporting visualizations and examples.

 ### Content Overview
 1. Algebra Review